bennior/Eternity/README.md

-# eternity
+# Eternity
-sandbox game i stopped developing
+Sandbox game I stopped developing

-added runnable jar file to my repository the jar file is probably only runnable with jdk or jre
+Added runnable jar file to my repository, the jar file is probably only runnable with jdk or jre